sfeir-open-source/sfeir-school-rxjs/docs/markdown/05-factory-subject/05-time.md

 > Use subscribeOn to schedule in what context will the subscribe() call happen.

 Notes:
-Par défaut, le subscribe est syncrhone et immédiat (rappel -> appel de fonction!)
+Par défaut, le subscribe est synchrone et immédiat (rappel -> appel de fonction!)

 ##==##